2018 trends for hardwood floors – 11 popular styles you won’t want to miss

 9. Farmhouse Style

 Farmhouse style and rustic looks have been on the rise, in part accelerated by Joanna Gaines and her Fixer Upper TV show.
 Farmhouse decor and shiplap is everywhere on Pinterest.
-In fact, I finally wrote an article with 8 decorate with Shiplap.
+In fact, I finally wrote an article with 8 ways to decorate with Shiplap.
 In terms of flooring, there is a range of farmhouse styles pending on the style of home, walls and the homeowners taste.

 Often you’ll find a preference for wider planks, more subtle, paler and cool tones (e.g. grays, gray mixes, white washed floors), floors with stronger graining and/or more knots.
 Occasionally, you’ll multiple width planks, and often distressed and rustic floors as well as mid to darker browns.